 There are two main factors that make up your credit score:

 Payment history accounts for 35% of your score and utilization accounts for 30%.
-Together, those factors make up almost two thirds of the scoring calculation.
+Together, those factors make up almost two-thirds of the scoring calculation.
 So, if you diligently make payments on time and fix your credit utilization, you can achieve a better score.

 Credit utilization refers to the amount of debt you currently carry relative to your total available credit.
 For example, if you have three credit cards each with a $3,000 limit, then your total available credit is $9,000.
-If you currently hold $3,000 in debt on those accounts, then you utilization ratio is 30%.
+If you currently hold $3,000 in debt on those accounts, then your utilization ratio is 30%.